veethikasingh/python-api-challenge/README.md

 Add the hotel name and the country as additional information in the hover message for each city on the map as in the following image:

-Open the .gitignore file and type the following code on the first line: